SKU: 3041-83

 The lamp provides nice and soft spot lighting and is suitable for smaller spaces such as windows.

-All sheet metal parts are made of heavy, polished, unlacquered brass.
-The screen is made of opal glass.
+All metal parts are made of heavy, polished, unlacquered brass.
+The shade is green with white inside and is made of hand-blown opal glass.

 The pendant is made of untreated brass.
 Brass – or poor man’s gold, as it used to be called – is a non-magnetic copper alloy, where copper is alloyed with zinc.
 The higher the copper content, the yellower the tone.
 Untreated brass oxidizes over time and gives a beautiful matte yellow-brown tone with patina.

-The glass is mouth-blown opal glass, formerly called milk glass.
-Commonly found in white color but seen here in yellow tone.
-Opal glass diffuses light softly, efficiently and evenly.
+The glass is of mouth-blown opal glass, formerly called milk glass.
+Commonly found in white color but is here produced in yellow tone.
+The opal glass spreads light softly, effectively and evenly.
 The surface of our glass is glossy, but can also be satin or matte.

 Made in Europe and sold in several combinations and lengths.
 Also available in white opal glass and nickel-plated brass.
 Choose between 20 cm and 50 cm pendants.